Connect with others who understand.

 The cost of treatment is a major concern for many people living with migraine.
 Medications are expensive, and many people rely on insurance coverage to afford treatments.
 However, your insurance may offer varying levels of coverage across treatments.
 If your health insurance plan changes and your current treatment becomes too expensive, you may consider starting a different treatment that’s more affordable.

 Some MyMigraineTeam members have mentioned a lack of insurance coverage as a reason for switching treatments.
 “I’ve been on medication for 14 months.
-It works well for me … but I just got a letter from my insurance that they won’t cover it anymore and want me to switch to a different drug,” said one team member.
+It works well for me … but I just got a letter from my insurance that they won’t cover it anymore and want me to switch to a different drug,” one MyMigraineTeam member said.

 Another shared, “My insurance wouldn’t pay for one migraine treatment, but they would pay for a different one.”